kevinfiol/kevinfiol.github.io/demos/index.md

 * A userscript for Last.fm to add a 'Compare Artists' functionality to user profiles.
 Built with Hyperapp.

 ## [parasite](https://keb.itch.io/parasite)
 * A game and interactive poem created for a Literary Studies course.
 Includes a brief essay on its meaning and inspiration.
+Built with Impact.js.